-We do our Apple News Format with HTML Markup (not Markdown syntax, which is also an option), and this is roughly how the out of the box version looks like:
+We do our Apple News format using HTML markup (not markdown syntax, which is also an option), and this is roughly how the out-of-the-box version looks like:

-If you'd like a more personalised version please contact your Account Manager so we can discuss implementation.
+If you'd like a more personalized version, please contact your account manager so we can discuss an implementation.

 1) Sign in to News Publisher